slowbeeps/odinp_calculator/README.md

 "callback hell", where you just nest the living shit out of everything.
 And It just ends up looking ugly and hard to read.

+#### Update after a month:
+Actually it's not done YET.

+One major thing was that when something results in a negaive answer the regex split(/[\/+-*]/) stopped working as it just splits at the first one, and nothing remains for the first operand.

+I fixed it by adding a function to split the expressions, which uses a different regex if the first operand is negative and if it is not.
+This part was actually pretty fun, writing the regex was fun as well, I learned about capturing groups and the match function.
+So I used those two things and wrote the regex and it works now.

+There were some other things that needed to be fixed like:
+1. When someone types a no. after completing an operation and it just adds to the previous result.
+2. You can't type negative numbers
+3. When someone presses an operator after pressing another operator
+4. Divide by zero error
+5. When someone presses an operator without choosing any operands

+I've fixed the last three by adding error messages.
+The first two still remain.